yashkathe/Basic-portfolio-website/README.md

 # yashkathe.github.io
 This is my resume website
-Feel free to refer to this code for bulding your own resume website
+Feel free to refer to this code for bulding your own resume website And help me improve my website by opening issues on this repo

 My resume website consists of 3 pages
 1) Projects page - all the code for this page is available in Projects folder